monkeyboz/rss-feed-importer/readme.txt

 None at the moment

 == Changelog ==
-v.2.0.2 - Updated impressions page to allow for changes on quantics server also recreated the donate button.
-Need donations, this is a one man web development company.
+v.2.0.2 - Update impressions page to allow for various options that were required to clean up the impressions flow.
+It now allows viewing of impressions with updates based on scheduling.

 v.2.0.1 - Updated wordpress feed_info and feed_search issue as well as placing new monitization options and social sharing on the blogging sections.
 Should allow for better scaling later down the line.